-Dubai International Airport has an intelligent tunnel that analyzes passengers through passport control in just 15 seconds and the Australian government also has an ambitious plan to get rid of passports entirely.
+Dubai International Airport has a smart tunnel that scans passengers through passport control in just 15 seconds and the Australian government also has an ambitious plan to get rid of passports altogether.
 Guess how?
 That's right, using artificial intelligence and facial recognition.

 7 Parking meters

 Maybe you already imagine that when we all move in self-driving cars it will not be necessary to park.
 True, but this former utopia is still at least a couple of decades away.

-If you have a recent smartphone, you probably know that it supports "wireless charging", but this still means placing it on a charging pad.
-It's more convenient than connecting a cable, but there is an even better option.
+If you have a recent smartphone, you probably know that it supports “wireless charging”, but that still means placing it on a charging pad.
+It's more convenient than connecting a cable, but there's an even better option.

 True wireless charging is "OTA", or over the air.
 Just like WiFi, it doesn't need cables, plugs or charging pads - it only charges devices up to 10 meters away, quickly and safely.